 - Be willing to work in NC in a designated critical employment shortage profession

-- Must plan to enroll in at least six credit hours in a FELS Approved Program at a FELS Eligible Institution
+- Must plan to enroll at least part-time in a FELS Approved Program at a FELS Eligible Institution

-- Application opens the 1st Monday of December.
+- The 2024 application will open on Tuesday, January 16.
 Applications will be entered into a lottery for award consideration.

 - If you are seeking your associate's or bachelor’s degree, provide a copy of your transcript with your application.

 FELS loan recipients must sign a promissory note that will require them to seek loan forgiveness through employment in an approved position or repay the loan in cash.
 Loan forgiveness is described in the FELS Rules.
 Generally, a loan for one academic year will be forgiven for one year of full-time employment.
 Loans will accrue interest at the rate of 7% per year from the date of the loan disbursement.
 Recipients cannot receive FELS funding concurrently with other state-funded loans.

 For bachelor's degree programs, priority is given to juniors and seniors who have been accepted into the program (or who will be accepted by the start of the fall semester).

 Note: FELS recipients must be enrolled either Part-Time or Full-Time based on their institution's academic policy.
 This is effective Fall 2021.
 The award amount will be pro-rated based on the chart below.